FlynnD273/RBE1001/README.md

 # RBE1001

-## This is a rpository of all the code created in the RBE 1001 class
+### This is a repository of all the code created in the RBE 1001 class